nkiscadden/Rock-Paper-Scissor/README.md

   moved buttons around and it is modeled similar to the lo-fi prototype Need to add the rules page and tweak

+11/21/22 uploaded updated files labeled HCI-11-10
+  -Update rules page is updated
+  -added images to the interface for human and computer game play, this replaces the orginal text in the game